isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: What was your favourite subject in YCKPS, and why did you enjoy it?**

 <p style="text-align:justify;">
 Xinyi: Mother Tongue was my favourite subject in YCKPS.
-I would say it was my Mother Tongue teacher who made the subject enjoyable because she is a very humorous and encouraging teacher.
+I would say it was my Mother Tongue teacher, Ms Peng Xinyu, who made the subject enjoyable because she is a very humorous and encouraging teacher.
 She often engaged us in a lot of group work and this made the lessons more lively.
 She also had an organized way of helping us with revision and this took a huge load off my shoulders.</p>

 **Q: What curricular activities did you participate in and what did you learn from those experiences?**

 <p style="text-align:justify;">
-Xinyi: My CCA was Volleyball, where I learnt the value of resilience.
-Our training sessions were really tiring and it was very hard to look up at the ceiling all day.
-Can you imagine being in that position for one and a half hours?
-Through playing Volleyball, I learned to persevere and not give up when the going gets tough.
-I’m now in a different CCA as my current school does not offer Volleyball and I really miss Volleyball.</p>
+Xinyi: My CCA was Volleyball, where I learned the value of resilience.
+Through playing Volleyball, I learned to persevere and not to give up when the going gets tough.
+I am now in a different CCA as my current school does not offer Volleyball and I really miss Volleyball.</p>

 **Q: Looking back, what advice would you give to the current students studying in YCKPS?**